Royal house

 In principle, the king can stay on as long as the people allow him to.
 This usually lasts until the king dies or voluntarily abdicates (because of his age for example) but he can also be deposed when he is no longer able to rule or when he has lost the support of the people.

 Originally the king mainly had a religious and military function: he had to provide fertility to the land, the favour of the gods and victory in battle.
 In Friland the king has therefore always remained subordinate to the will of the people, even though he is the official head of state.
 These days the king is mainly a symbolic frontpiece of the country and a stable, binding factor for the people, although he still has a function as commander-in-chief and religious leader.
-In practice he leaves both matters mainly to his councillors, but the people do expect of him that he shows his face during important religious events and visits the troops at the front during war.
-Preferably to lead them on the battlefield, because since the days of old the Frilanders have always been a warrior people that expects its king to lead them into battle, as was usual in ancient times.
+In practice he could leave both matters mainly to his councillors, but his presence is expected at important religious and military events.

 Difference from other royal houses

-The Frilandic royal house is surrounded with few formalities in comparison with other European countries; according to ancient custom the monarch is still given a mantle and crown and then raised on a shield at his/her initiation, but at official events the monarch and his/her family wear the same clothing as the other attendants.
-In daily life they often wear the same clothing as the common citizen and it's not out of the ordinary to see the monarch ride his/her bike through the city in a t-shirt and jeans while the bodyguards are following in three-pieced costumes.
+The Frilandic royal house is surrounded with few formalities in comparison with other European countries; according to ancient custom the king is still given a mantle and crown and then raised on a shield at his initiation, but at official events the king and his family wear the same clothing as the other attendants.
+In daily life they often wear the same clothing as the common citizen and it isn't out of the ordinary to see the king ride his bike through the city in a t-shirt and jeans while the bodyguards are following in three-pieced costumes.

 Like most Frilandic nobility, the royal house has little to no historic ties with the other European royal houses because the country is not Christian, which made Frilandic nobles an unacceptable party for the mainland nobility, especially in historic times.

-The Royal House only consists of the monarch and his/her parents, partner and children.
-The other family members of the monarch are part of the Royal Family, but not of the Royal House.
+The Royal House only consists of the king and his parents, partner and children.
+The other family members of the king are part of the Royal Family, but not of the Royal House.
 However, at many public ceremonies they are also invited.
 Also, the monarch's spouse doesn't have to be of noble origin.
 Frilandic law has equal primogeniture (= no male preference), so that the first-born child is always first in line of succession to the throne, regardless of gender.
+On this page the word "king" can therefore also be read as "queen".

 Titles